watermelon-addict/IM-Study-on-Sea-Ice/README.md

 </figure>
 <br/>
 <br/>
-The Ising parameters (J, B_0,〖 B〗_x 〖,B〗_y, I) for each simulation period in 2023 predicted by the fine-tuned ResNet50 model are shown in Table 1.
+The Ising parameters $(J, B_0, B_x, B_y, I)$ for each simulation period in 2023 predicted by the fine-tuned ResNet50 model are shown in Table 1.
 The spin interaction coefficient J and the inertia factor I are relatively stable; intuitively, the strength of such interactions does not change much across different time periods.
 Moreover, J remains positive across all periods, confirming that adjacent cells are inclined to maintain values of the same sign, i.e., the area surrounding ice will be more likely to freeze, and that surrounding water will tend to melt.
 In this sense, the ice/water system displays the feature of ferromagnetism/paramagnetism instead of antiferromagnetism.
 <br/>
 <br/>
 <figure>